HANDS ON

 Preparing for NDA / BLA (2.5 hours)

 Learn the primary steps and other considerations when preparing your organization for these critical milestones of New Drug Applications (NDA) and Biologics Licensing Applications (BLA).
-This program is running on 2 April or 5 June both days at 12:30PM to 3PM Eastern / 9:30AM to 12PM Pacific.
+This program is running on 5 June from 12:30PM to 3PM Eastern / 9:30AM to 12PM Pacific.

 qtq80-ev3Upb